-- (1) Includes services relating to the audit of the annual consolidated financial statements, review of quarterly consolidated financial statements, statutory audits, comfort letters, and consents and review of documentation filed with SEC-registered and other securities offerings. - (2) Includes services performed by BDO China relating to the audit of the financial statements of ACM Shanghai in connection with its 2021 initial public offering on the Shanghai Stock Exchange's Sci-Tech innovAtion boaRd.
+- (1) Includes billing for services performed by Ernst & Young Hua Ming LLP as our Principal Independent Auditor for 2023, and Armanino LLP as our Principal Independent Auditor for 2022, relating to the audit of the annual consolidated financial statements, review of quarterly consolidated financial statements, statutory audits, comfort letters, and consents and review of documentation filed with SEC-registered and other securities offerings. - (2) Includes tax advisory services.